BotScutters/whispering-machine/docs/CURRENT_PRIORITIES.md

-# Current Priorities (Phase 1: Debug & Calibration)
+# Current Priorities (MVP: Pi Hub Deployment)

-## Status: Debug Infrastructure Complete, LED System Ready
+## Status: 🚨 CRITICAL - Pi Hub Integration Required for MVP

-**Last Updated**: October 11, 2025
+**Last Updated**: October 14, 2025

-We've completed the core debug infrastructure and have a fully functional LED ring behavior system.
-Focus is now on tuning, validation, and preparing for the party tracker UI.
+**MAJOR ARCHITECTURE SHIFT**: Moving from unRAID-hosted services to Raspberry Pi 5 hub as the central controller.
+All services (MQTT, Aggregator, UI) will run on Pi, with ESP32 nodes connecting to Pi's broker.
+Pi will use Tailscale to reach unRAID's faster-whisper service for transcription.

+**Timeline**: Few working days remaining - focus on critical path only.

 ---